Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Criterion of diagonalizability

 \subsection{Compute center}

-We continue to compute center $Z(f)$ of a nondegenerate form $f$.
-Center~$Z(f)$ is the core of this diagonalization algorithm since it is essential for determining the diagonalizability of $f$ and computing orthogonal idempotents~$\epsilon $.
-This step as described in Algorithm~\ref{alg:center} may be called at most $n-1$ times during the iterative process in Algorithm~\ref{alg:diagonalization}.
+We continue to compute center $Z(f)$ of a nondegenerate form $f$, which is the core of this diagonalization algorithm.
+This step as described in Algorithm~\ref{alg:center} is called at most $n-1$ times during the iterative process.